 IGCAT is a non-profit institute working in partnership with regional stakeholder consortiums in the fields of gastronomy, culture, arts and tourism.
+IGCAT is the official secretariat of the World Region of Gastronomy Award and Platform of awarded and candidate regions.
 IGCAT and the World Region of Gastronomy programme are recognised by specialised intergovernmental organisations.